Universal Dynamic Regret and Constraint Violation Bounds for Constrained Online Convex Optimization: Problem Statement and Performance Metrics

 \section{Problem Statement and Performance Metrics}

 We consider a sequential game played between an online learner and an adversary for $T$ rounds.
-Let $\mathcal{X} \subset \mathbb{R}^d$ be a given convex decision set embedded in a $d$-dimensional Euclidean space.
-We assume that the diameter of the decision set is finite and bounded by $D$ in the Euclidean norm.
-On the $t$\textsuperscript{th} round, the online algorithm plays an action $x_t$ from the decision set $\mathcal{X}.$ Upon observing the learner's choice, the adversary reveals a convex \emph{cost function} $f_t : \mathcal{X} \mapsto \mathbb{R}$ and a closed and convex \emph{constraint function} $g_t : \mathcal{X} \mapsto \mathbb{R}.$ The constraint function denotes a constraint of the form $g_t(x) \leq 0.$ All cost and constraint functions are assumed to be $G$-Lipschitz with respect to the norm $||\cdot||.$ \footnote{Unless specified otherwise, all norms appearing in this paper are taken to be the standard Euclidean norms.} As a result, the learner incurs a cost of $f_t(x_t)$ and a constraint violation of $\max(0, g_t(x_t)) \equiv g_t^+(x_t)$ on round $t.$ The objective of the learner is to choose a sequence of actions so as to \emph{simultaneously} minimize both the cumulative cost $\sum_{t=1}^T f_t(x_t)$ and the cumulative constraint violation (CCV) $\sum_{t=1}^T g_t^+(x_t)$.
-The cost and constraint functions could be otherwise arbitrary, and we do not impose any additional restrictions on them.
-In particular, we \emph{neither} make the common feasibility assumption (Assumption \ref{com-feas}) nor the strict feasibility (Slater condition) assumption, which have been the main limiting factors of the previous works. \begin{remark} In the special case when all constraint functions are identically equal to zero, we recover the standard Online Convex Optimization (OCO) framework \citep{hazan2022introduction}. \end{remark}
+Let $\mathcal{X} \subseteq \mathbb{R}^d$ be a closed and convex decision set.
+For simplicity, we assume that the diameter of the decision set is finite\footnote{This assumption can be relaxed.
+See Remark \ref{param-free-remark}.} and upper-bounded by $D$.
+On the $t$\textsuperscript{th} round, the online learner plays an action $x_t$ from the decision set $\mathcal{X}.$ Upon observing the learner's action, the adversary reveals a convex \emph{cost function} $f_t : \mathcal{X} \mapsto \mathbb{R}$ and a closed and convex \emph{constraint function} $g_t : \mathcal{X} \mapsto \mathbb{R}.$ The constraint function encodes a constraint of the form $g_t(x) \leq 0.$ As a result, the learner incurs a cost of $f_t(x_t)$ and a constraint violation of $\max(0, g_t(x_t)) \equiv g_t^+(x_t)$ on round $t.$ The objective of the learner is to choose a sequence of actions so as to \emph{simultaneously} minimize the cumulative cost $\sum_{t=1}^T f_t(x_t)$ and the cumulative constraint violation (CCV) $\sum_{t=1}^T g_t^+(x_t)$.
+All cost and constraint functions are assumed to be $G$-Lipschitz with respect to a norm $||\cdot||$, which will be taken to be the standard Euclidean norm unless specified otherwise.
+The cost and constraint functions could be otherwise arbitrary and we do not impose any further restrictions on them.
+In particular, we do not make the common feasibility assumption (Assumption \ref{com-feas}), which has been a common limiting factor in previous works. \begin{remark} In the special case when all constraint functions are identically equal to zero, we recover the standard Online Convex Optimization (OCO) framework \citep{hazan2022introduction}. \end{remark}

-In the following, we define a few terminologies which will be used extensively in this paper.
+In the following, we introduce several definitions for the COCO problem that will be used extensively throughout the paper.
+These straightforwardly generalize the corresponding definitions in OCO.

-\begin{definition}[Comparator Sequence] A comparator sequence $u_{1:T}\equiv \{u_1, u_2, \ldots, u_T\}$ is a sequence of actions from the decision set $\mathcal{X}$ with which the performance of an online algorithm is compared against. \end{definition}
+\begin{definition}[Comparator Sequence] A comparator (\emph{a.k.a.} benchmark) sequence denoted by $u_{1:T}\equiv \{u_1, u_2, \ldots, u_T\}$ is a sequence of actions in the decision set $\mathcal{X}$ with which the performance of an online algorithm is compared. \end{definition}